Shynixn/Ball/README.md

 ## Description

-Ball is a spigot plugin to spawn balls in Minecraft.
+Ball is a spigot library to spawn balls in Minecraft.

 ## Licence